 Pupa: not described.

-Gular region slightly darkened only on the posterior edge; dorsal head sometimes with slight darkening paralleling the frontoclypeus near its posterior end.
+Gular region may be slightly darkened only on the posterior edge or pale; dorsal head sometimes with slight darkening paralleling the frontoclypeus near its posterior end, but mostly pale.

 Mentum (Fig. c) with 4th laterals reduced to level of 5th laterals, c1 tooth moderately broad with c2 teeth well developed (type II).